 They can’t thank you, but allow us to say a HUGE and HEARTFELT ‘Thank You’, from:

-- the Cusco family: Rey, Kiara, Scarc, Mahla, Amazonas, Smith and reunited daughter, Kala
+- the Cusco family: Rey, Kiara, Scarc, Mahla, Amazonas and Smith

 - the Huarral family: Leo, Coco, Chino, Rolex, Muñeca, Africa, Kiara

 - David from Arequipa

 - the Huancayo boys: King, Junior and on his own, Ricardo the one-eyed lion

 - the Lima boys: buddies Liso and José and Joseph, the almost-blind lion